 The RAX50 is the middle of the road — it’s a 4×4 router on the 5GHz band and a 2×2 one on the 2.4GHz band.
 Since the latter is mostly for backup use, this router has the high Wi-Fi specs where it matters.

-Indeed, it has the same 4800Mbps bandwidth on the 5GHz band as that of its much more expensive cousins, thanks to the support for the 160MHz channel width.
+Indeed, it has the same 4800Mbps bandwidth on the 5GHz band as its much more expensive cousins, thanks to the support for the 160MHz channel width.

 Netgear RAX50: Hardware specifications